vespCV/VespaVelutina-Impact/README.md

 ## 3 Phase II screening
 ### 3.1 Full-text screening
-Screening based on full text and supplemental material (if available). `_updata_phase_II.md is used to instruct Cursor.AI to extract the quantitative items from the pdf's.
-First inclusion- and excludion criteria are extracted, subsequent additional quantifiable data are extracted.
+Screening based on full text and supplemental material (if available). `_update_phase_II.md` is used to instruct Cursor.AI to extract the quantitative items from the PDFs.
+First inclusion and exclusion criteria are extracted, subsequent additional quantifiable data are extracted.
 Short notes were allowed.
-The results are saved in a .md file with the similar name as the pdf.
-Then the were manualy checked, corrected and additional relevant information was added.
+The results are saved in a .md file with a similar name as the PDF.
+Then they were manually checked, corrected, and additional relevant information was added.
 #### Included: 28
 - Apis_mellifera_predation
 - Other_species_predation